Master Terms of Service

 3.2.

 General.
 Platform usage is measured in API Credits (see definitions), which is the unit of consumption used to quantify customers’ use of the Corti Platform and APIs, unless otherwise specified in an Order Form.
+The Platform dashboard provides Customer with visibility into remaining API Credit balance and consumption trends.
+Dashboard data is provided for Customer convenience; Corti's system logs and metering infrastructure remain the authoritative record for billing purposes as set forth in Section 3.3.

 3.3.